 How many pans of lasagna do you need for 100 people?

-You need 12 pans or baking dish which are 19 x 9 in size to feed one hundred people with lasagna
+You need 12 pans or baking dishes which are 19 x 9 in size, to feed one hundred people with lasagna

 1. Put the pasta in the water to boil